cyberferret44/Halite3/README.md

+<h2>Running the game</h2>
+just open a command line and run

+- <b>./run_game.sh</b>

+that's it.
+Replay will be dropped into the replays folder, which can be viewed at https://halite.io/watch-games.

 <h2>Summary</h2>
 Code starts in Bot.cs.
 The game loop uses files in Logic/Logic.cs.
 Each Logic.CommandShips call can optionally move any given ship, with the higher order Logic functions taking precedence over lower order ones.